miloszhoc/cinema_tests/README.md

 ### Markers

-This projects uses pytest's markers to mark tests.
+This project uses pytest's markers for choosing which tests needs to be run.
 The following markers are available:

 - mail - used for marking tests which requires reading incoming emails